seigler/slack-cleanup/README.md

     $ slack-cleanup

-Slack cleanup will delete any files older the the past 2 weeks.
+Slack cleanup will delete any files older than the past 2 weeks.

 ## Future Improvements